Julie Blanchette

+Blanchette was an assistant coach for the 2022 Team Canada Seniors who competed in the 2022 World Ringette Championships and will be the Head coach of Canada's Senior National Team for the 2023 World Ringette Championships as a part of a special senior program created specifically for that tournament.

 Sporting career

 Blanchette started playing ringette when she was 4 years old.
 Her brother played ice hockey and her parents looked for a team game for her, eventually signing her up with the local ringette club in Montreal.
 She played her sport at every amateur level in Montreal and represented Team Quebec in the Canadian Ringette Championships and the Canada Winter Games.